psDevUK/jekflix-template/_posts/2019-12-03-Serving-SQL-on-a-UniversalDashboard.md

 ## Lets get started

-> Whenever I am using SQL on universaldashboard <a href= "https://www.powershellgallery.com/packages/Invoke-SqlCmd2/1.6.4">I use the following module here</a>.
+> Whenever I am using SQL on universaldashboard <a href= "https://gallery.technet.microsoft.com/ScriptCenter/7985b7ef-ed89-4dfd-b02a-433cc4e30894">I use the following module here</a>.
 If you do not have it already and you want to follow along then go get your copy now.
+This is a pretty old but reliable function I have used for years.

 So I am assuming that you can write basic SQL queries to return data, as these blogs are dedicated to **powershell universaldashboard** so without further a-do lets get started.

 Hopefully you had a gander at the official documentation and looked at how to load functions into your dashboard.
-As when I first got using this product, I was being a douche-bag and placing the whole function inside every single `-Content` or `-Endpoint` script block as I didn't understand how to use my function the once throughout my dashbaord, as in just calling the function name to run the function.
+As when I first got using this product, I was being a douche-bag and placing the whole function inside every single `-Content` or `-Endpoint` script block as I didn't understand how to make my function be loaded just once and be used throughout my dashbaord, as in just calling the function name to run the function.
 As placing the whole function code block numerous times throughout your script, does make one super-long script.
+So please do not use that method of placing the entire function in each script block.

 Instead I should have been doing this, and this is how I roll now:-